Add value to your investment with these 4 low P/CF stocks

 Average 20-day volume over 100,000: The significant trading volume ensures that the shares are easily tradable.

-P/E using (F1) less than or equal to X-Industry Median: This parameter includes stocks that are trading at a discount or equal to their peers.
+P/E using (F1) less than or equal to X-Industry Median: This parameter includes stocks that are trading at a discount or similar to their peers.

 P/B is less than or equal to X-Industry Median: A lower P/B compared to the industry average means there is plenty of room for the stock to gain.